Which is cheaper: gas or electric?

 This is an important question to consider when it comes to heating your home and running your appliances.

-Electricity, meanwhile, has the capacity to power everything in the home, from your TV to your kettle, while also delivering warmth through devices such as storage heaters and electric radiators.
+Electricity, meanwhile, has the capacity to power everything in the home, from your TV to your kettle, while also offering electric heating through devices such as storage heaters and electric radiators.
 While not all homes are connected to a natural gas supply, electricity is available to just about every home and also more versatile.

 Is gas cheaper than electricity?

 On the face of it, gas is significantly cheaper than electricity.
-The current Energy Price Guarantee at the time of writing, due to run until June 2023, prices gas at 10.3p/kWh, while electricity is over three times more costly, at 34p/kWh.
+The current energy price cap at the time of writing, due to run until September 2024, puts the cost of gas at 5.48p per kWh (kilowatt hour), while electricity costs more than four times as much, at 22.36p per kWh.

-However, there are other factors to consider.
-Gas boilers are inefficient compared with electric systems, while having an Economy 7 or Economy 10 meter installed by your electricity supplier means that you can slash the cost of electricity for seven or ten hours during off-peak hours, usually overnight.
-This isn’t an option for gas.
+However, there are other factors to consider when looking at your energy bills.
+Gas boilers and gas heating systems are inefficient compared with electric heating systems, while having an Economy 7 or Economy 10 meter installed by your electricity supplier means that you can slash the cost of electricity for seven or ten hours during off-peak hours, usually overnight.
+This isn’t an option for gas - meaning gas heating costs the same at all times of the day.

 It’s also worth remembering that gas boilers require regular maintenance and can be expensive to repair and replace when the time comes.